 Kyle (Kai) Elliot Fees (J.D.
 2018) is Research and Advocacy Fellow to E. Tendayi Achiume, the UN Special Rapporteur on Contemporary Forms of Racism, Racial Discrimination, Xenophobia and Related Intolerance.
 Through this Robert L. Bernstein International Human Rights Fellowship position, Kai supplements Special Rapporteur Achiume’s capacity to conduct interdisciplinary and international human rights legal research.
 His research has strengthened the mandate’s thematic reports, as well as its communications, advocacy, and amicus practice.
 During his fellowship, Kai also serves as a UCLA School of Law visiting scholar, a research affiliate at the Promise Institute for Human Rights, and an International Human Rights Clinic project supervisor.
 His past human rights law research has supported, among others, the UN Special Rapporteur on Extreme Poverty and Human Rights, the ACLU Human Rights Program, the Southern Africa Litigation Centre, and the European Human Rights Advocacy Centre.
 Kai is a graduate of Yale Law School, Arizona State University (M.A. in Social Justice and Human Rights), and the University of Arizona (B.A., summa cum laude, in Philosophy).
 While at Yale, he served as Editor-in-Chief of the Yale Human Rights & Development Law Journal and as a student director of the Allard K. Lowenstein International Human Rights Clinic and the Orville H. Schell, Jr. Center for International Human Rights.

 Evan Welber Falcón (J.D.
-2018) is currently is serving as a Legal Fellow in the litigation team at the Knight First Amendment Institute, where he helps the Institute defend the freedoms of expression and the press in the digital age through strategic litigation focusing on free expression, government transparency, surveillance, and new technologies.
-Prior to his current role, he served as a Staff Attorney at the American Bar Association's Justice Defenders Program, where he helped persecuted human rights defenders who face retaliation for their advocacy efforts seek accountability for their persecution in national and international judicial fora.
-He also investigated atrocity crimes as a Human Rights Officer at the UN Peacekeeping Mission in the Central African Republic.
-He served as a Bernstein Fellow in the Accountability, Liberty, and Transparency (ALT) Division at the Open Society Justice Initiative (OSJI), where his work focused on litigation and advocacy aimed at resisting attacks on civic space as well as accountability for torture and extrajudicial killings in states' national security and counterterrorism programs.
-Prior to his fellowship, he researched international human rights, humanitarian, and criminal law issues for judges at the apex courts of Brazil, Hong Kong, and Bosnia and Herzegovina as well as at the International Criminal Court.
+2018) is currently serving as a Legal Fellow at the Knight First Amendment Institute, where he helps defend the freedoms of expression and the press in the digital age through impact litigation.
+Prior to his current role, he helped human rights defenders resist persecution through litigation and advocacy as a Staff Attorney at the ABA Justice Defenders Program.
+Before that, he investigated atrocity crimes as a Human Rights Officer at the UN Peacekeeping Mission in CAR.
+He completed his Bernstein Fellowship at the Open Society Justice Initiative, where he developed litigation aimed at resisting attacks on civic space and accountability for abuses in states' national security and counterterrorism programs.
+Prior to his fellowship, he worked for judges at the apex courts of Brazil, Hong Kong, and Bosnia and Herzegovina as well as at the International Criminal Court.
 He has worked in 16 countries across 5 continents and has studied 17 languages.

 2017-2018 Fellows

 Claire Kim (J.D.
-2017) is currently working as a law clerk at the D.C.
-Court of Appeals.
+2017) is currently working as Counsel for U.S. Senator Sheldon Whitehouse.
+Previously, she worked in private practice and as a judicial law clerk.
 She spent her fellowship year at the Center for Reproductive Rights in Washington D.C. – a global legal advocacy organization with expertise in both U.S. constitutional and international human rights law.
 Claire was involved in both legal and policy work, engaging with the Center's day-to-day federal policy advocacy as well as conducting in-depth analysis on international legal frameworks on reproductive rights and health during armed conflict.
 At Yale, Claire served as a Student Director of the Lowenstein Clinic.
 She was an Executive Editor for the Yale Human Rights and Development Law Journal and a Submissions Editor for the Yale Journal of International Law.
 Claire also served as an Outreach Director for the International Refugee Assistance Program.
 Claire holds a B.A. in Government (International Relations) and History modified with Russian from Dartmouth College.

 Sanya Kumar (LL.M.
 2017) spent her fellowship year at Reprieve, an international human rights organization based in London that aims to abolish the death penalty or restrict its application worldwide.
 Her work focused on South Asian female migrant workers employed in the Gulf States who have been sentenced to death.
 At Yale, Sanya was an Inlaks Scholar and a Lillian Goldman Perpetual Scholar.
 She was part of the Lowenstein Clinic and worked with the Capital Assistance Project and the Yale Journal of Law & Feminism.
 During law school, she was also actively involved in various law reform initiatives: she assisted the Law Commission of India with a project involving review of the criminal justice system and its report on the death penalty, and she worked with the Government of Delhi on issues relating to amendments to rape laws and juvenile justice legislations.
 Before coming to Yale, Sanya received her law degree from National Law University, Delhi, where she was a Senior Student Fellow at the Centre for Constitutional Law, Policy and Governance.